drgomesp/gogo/README.md

 # gogo

-Generate Go code using Go – yeah, you got that right
+Generate Go code using Go – yeah, you got that right.